HerveAbdi/data4PCCAR/README.md

 ### foodOfTheWorld

+Twenty-six world cuisines
-26 world cuisines are described by their cooking ingredients.
+are described by their (82) cooking ingredients.
 To be used to illustrate CA.

 ### graduatingInUSA